Projected Income This Month

 After the payment is received (and entered into SimplePractice) for that session, the projected income will show $150.

 Now say you enter a new, $150 payment in the same month (September in this example) for a session from the previous month (August).
 Your projected income for September would increase by $150 and display $300 total.
 This explains why the projected income amount may not exactly line up with your current calendar.

 Projected Income only looks at the actual cash flow.
 That means that credits that are already on your account don’t get factored into your Projected Income for the month.
 If your client has a $60 credit carried over from November, and a $100 session that hasn’t occurred yet in December, the Projected Income will still be $100.

 Once that session’s invoice is paid, however, the amount that completed the payment will be added to your projected income.
 In this example, you’d see $40 added to the total projected income amount.

-Projected Income This Month is just one of many Insights Reports that we've created for you to keep track of your practice's financial data.
-Learn more about our other Insights Reports.
+Projected Income This Month is just one of many reports that we've created for you to keep track of your practice's financial data.
+Learn more about our other Reports: Analytics for your private practice.